 laser cutter reservations are online

-Fall 2022: This semester all laser cutting will be performed by student reservation.
-Students will need to supply all material used for cuts.
+Laser cutting is performed by student reservation .
+Students will need to supply all material used for cuts (mostly purchased from the bookstore).

 Students are allowed to make reservations for 1-hour blocks for a maximum of two hours per week.
 Trying to reserve more than your allotted two hours will result in loss of laser privileges.
 Failure to arrive on time to your reserved laser slot within 10 minutes will result in forfeiture of your reserved laser slot.